mlm483/bi-jooq-codegen/README.md

 - DAOs have `@Inject` at the constructor level (added to the constructor like: `public TableDao(Configuration configuration)`)
 - POJOs have `@SuperBuilder` added at the class level

-To include this dependency in your project, add the following dependency:
+To include this dependency in your project, add the following dependency to the `jooq-codegen-maven` plugin:

 ```
 <dependency>